 Église of Saint-Ferréol les Augustins (Church of Saint Ferreol), Marseille

-The Church of Saint Ferreol in Marseille is a Roman Catholic church with a fascinating history.
-Originally owned by the Knights Templar, it was later given to a community of Augustinian hermits in 1369.
-In 1447, they took the initiative to construct a new church building, which was finally dedicated in 1542, although the vault's completion came later in 1588.
+The Church of Saint Ferréol is a Roman Catholic church with a rich and layered history.
+Originally owned by the Knights Templar, it was granted to a community of Augustinian hermits in 1369.
+In 1447, they began constructing a new church, which was dedicated in 1542, although the vaulted ceiling was not completed until 1588.

-The church boasts remarkable architectural features.
-The high altar, along with the altars of the Augustinians and the ship-porters, was skillfully designed by Dominique Fossaty.
-Inside, you can find the Mazenod family's tomb, dating back to 1564, and the Montolieu family's tomb from 1695.
-Additionally, the church houses the relics of Saint Louis of Toulouse (1274–1297).
+Architecturally, the Church of Saint Ferréol holds many artistic and historical treasures.
+The high altar, along with the side altars of the Augustinians and ship-porters, was designed by Dominique Fossaty.
+Inside, visitors can see the Mazenod family tomb from 1564 and the Montolieu family tomb from 1695, as well as the relics of Saint Louis of Toulouse.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Marseille.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.